 No CON Required for: N.C.
 Gen. Stat.
 1. New institutional health service solely for research so long as the service will not: (1) affect the facility's charges for provision of medical or other patient care services other than those related to the research; (2) substantially change the bed capacity at the facility; or (3) substantially change the medical or other patient care services of the facility. § 131E-179 2.
-If a written proposal explains why a new health facility is needed for any of the following reasons, then it is exempt from a CON, if the service is required: (1) to eliminate or prevent imminent safety hazards as defined in federal, state or local fire, building, or life safety codes or regulations, (1a) to comply with state licensure standards, (1b) to comply with accreditation or certification standards which must be met to receive reimbursement under Title XVIII of the Social Security Act or payments under a state plan for medical assistance approved under Title XIX of that Act, (2) repealed, (3) to provide data processing equipment, (4) to provide parking, heating, cooling, elevators or other basic plan or mechanical improvements, (5) to replace or repair facilities destroyed or damaged by accident or natural disaster, (6) to provide any nonhealthy service facility or service, (7) to provide replacement equipment, (8) to acquire an existing health service facility not currently licensed as an adult care home that was licensed as an adult care home within the preceding 12 months is considered an existing health service facility for the purposes of this subdivision and (9) to develop or acquire a physician office building regardless of cost, unless a new institutional health service other than defined in Gen. Stat.
+If a written proposal explains why a new health facility is needed for any of the following reasons, then it is exempt from a CON, if the service is required: (1) to eliminate or prevent imminent safety hazards as defined in federal, state or local fire, building, or life safety codes or regulations, (a) to comply with state licensure standards, (b) to comply with accreditation or certification standards which must be met to receive reimbursement under Title XVIII of the Social Security Act or payments under a state plan for medical assistance approved under Title XIX of that Act, (2) repealed, (3) to provide data processing equipment, (4) to provide parking, heating, cooling, elevators or other basic plan or mechanical improvements, (5) to replace or repair facilities destroyed or damaged by accident or natural disaster, (6) to provide any nonhealthy service facility or service, (7) to provide replacement equipment, (8) to acquire an existing health service facility not currently licensed as an adult care home that was licensed as an adult care home within the preceding 12 months is considered an existing health service facility for the purposes of this subdivision and (9) to develop or acquire a physician office building regardless of cost, unless a new institutional health service other than defined in Gen. Stat.
 131E-176(16)(b) is offered or developed in the building. § 131E-184(a) 3.
 Transfer of existing acute care beds to psychiatric beds if certain conditions are met. § 131E-184(c) 4.
 New chemical dependency or substance abuse facility for the purpose of providing services solely to inmates of the Division of Adult Correction and Juvenile Justice of the Department of Public Safety. § 131E-184(d) 5.
-Capital expenditure over \$2 million if an entity: (a) solely for the purpose of renovating, replacing on the same site, or expanding any of the following existing facilities: 1. nursing home, 2. adult care home, 3. immediate care facility for individuals with intellectual disabilities; and (b) not resulting in change in bed capacity or any other new institutional health service. § 131E-184(e)(1) 6.
-Capital expenditure over \$2 million if entity writes to Department and says expenditure is for: (a) conversion of semiprivate resident rooms to private rooms, (b) providing innovative, homelike residential dining spaces, or (c) changing residential living or common areas to improve quality of life of residents. § 131E-184(e)(2) 7.
+Capital expenditure over \$2 million solely for the purpose of renovating, replacing on the same site, or expanding a nursing home adult care home, or immediate care facility for individuals with intellectual disabilities, not resulting in change in bed capacity or any other new institutional health service, with written notice to the Department showing that the expenditure is for (1) conversion of semiprivate resident rooms to private rooms, (2) providing innovative, homelike residential dining spaces, or (3) changing residential living or common areas to improve quality of life of residents. § 131E-184(e) 6.
 Capital expenditure on replacement equipment over \$2 million if: (1) equipment replaced is located on main campus, (2) previously issued CON for the equipment being replaced and (3) meets exemption criteria. § 131E-184(f); 10A N.C.
 Admin.
-Code 14C.0303 8.
-Capital expenditure over \$2 million if: (1) the sole purpose is to renovate, expand or replace same site, (2) no change in bed capacity, no new facility or no new service and (3) meets exemption criteria. § 131E-184(g) 9.
-Legacy medical care facility. § 131E-184(h) 10. .
+Code 14C.0303 7.
+Capital expenditure over \$2 million if: (1) the sole purpose is to renovate, expand or replace same site, (2) no change in bed capacity, no new facility or no new service and (3) meets exemption criteria. § 131E-184(g) 8.
+Legacy medical care facility. § 131E-184(h) 9.
 Relocation of an operating room or gastrointestinal endoscopy room within the same building or on the same grounds or to grounds not separated by more than a public right-of-way adjacent to the grounds where the operating room or gastrointestinal endoscopy room is currently located. §§ 131E-178(a), 131E-176(16)(u)